proteo

-The name, indeed, comes from the ancient Greek mythology, since Proteo was a shapeshifter that can assume whatever shapes he prefers.
+The name, indeed, comes from ancient Greek mythology since Proteo was a shapeshifter who could assume whatever shapes he preferred.
 In this way, our Proteo, has not a precise sound on its own but a clever mechanism that permits to acquire and transform every signal into waveforms.
 What if you can use your envelopes, LFOs or any other signal as a sound source?

 Dimensions: 12hp